Convex-Dev/design/cad/026_lisp/README.md

 (operation arg1 arg2 .... argN)
 ```

-Each element it itself a form - so forms can be nested to construct more complex expressions.
+Each element is itself a form - so forms can be nested to construct more complex expressions.

 At the lowest level, forms will be a single (non-compound) data value that does not contain any further elements.
-These are sometimes called "atoms":
+These are sometimes called "atoms" in Lisp literature:

 ```clojure
 ;; the following are all atomic forms
 1

 hello